Ramblurr/wayland-java/README.md

     * [![org.freedesktop.wayland:wayland-stubs-server:XXX](https://maven-badges.herokuapp.com/maven-central/org.freedesktop.wayland/wayland-stubs-server/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.freedesktop.wayland/wayland-stubs-server)
 3. Add the appropriate `@Wayland*Protocols` annotation to your own private `package-info.java` file and configure the parameters. (see next section for more information)
 4. Ensure your build tool is configured to run annotation processors.
+   * If you want to use a protocol at a relative path without using pkg-config, specify `-Awayland.scanner.protocol.root` as the root used for relative file lookups.
 5. Build your project.

 ### Which `@Wayland*Protocol` annotation?